vmware/kube-fluentd-operator/README.md

 Use the `vmware/kube-fluentd-operator:TAG` as a base and do any modification as usual.

+### I don't want to annotate all my namespaces with the same way

+It is possible to reduce configuration burden by using a default configmap name.
+The default value is `fluentd-config` - kube-fluentd-operator will read the configmap by that name if the namespace is not annotated.
+If you don't like this default name or happen to use this configmap for other purposes then override the default with `--defualt-configmap=my-default`.

 ### How can I be sure to use a valid path for the .pos and .buf files

 .pos files store the progress of the upload process and .buf are used for local buffering.
 Colliding .pos/.buf paths can lead to races in Fluentd.
 As such, `kube-fluentd-operator` tries hard to rewrite such path-based parameters in predictable way.
 You only need to make sure they are unique for your namespace and `config-reloader` will take care to make them unique cluster-wide.